Janith-Chamikara/assignment/README.md

-Assignment for SE job position
+About-Assignment for SE job position